 Brexit and businesses – No-deal withdrawal

 For business activities, a no-deal Brexit would mean that trade with the UK would constitute ‘third country’ trade rather than trade within the single market.
-This means that a no-deal Brexit would affect companies that engage in trade with the UK or whose products and services use content produced in the UK.
+A no-deal Brexit would affect for instance companies that engage in trade with the UK or whose products and services use content produced in the UK, or Finnish companies with production in the UK.

 Each Ministry is responsible for communicating about the preparedness measures that concern its administrative branch.
 When it comes to trade and business activities, a significant portion of the preparedness measures fall under the administrative branches of Ministries other than the Ministry for Foreign Affairs.
 Overall coordination is the responsibility of the Prime Minister’s Office.

-Responsibilities of the Ministry for Foreign Affairs include trade policy legislation and international conventions.
+The responsibilities of the Ministry for Foreign Affairs include trade policy legislation and international trade agreements.
 The most important changes in the event of a no-deal Brexit are described below.

 The EU has around forty free trade agreements covering approximately 70 countries worldwide.
 Some of the agreements apply mainly to tariff reductions on goods.
-Other agreements are broad-ranging and apply to various issues related to trade, including goods and services trade, public procurements or questions related to the protection of intellectual property.
+Some agreements are comprehensive.
+They are used to create rules and to facilitate trade in a number of fields covering various sectors, including trade in goods, trade in services, public procurements, or protection of intellectual property.

 In the event of a no-deal Brexit, the United Kingdom will cease to be a party to the EU’s trade agreements.
-This could mean changes to the origin requirements of products and thereby also changes to the preferential tariffs for which products are eligible.
+A no deal scenario could mean, for example, that

 For dual-use items, exports to the UK will become subject to export control under the ‘general export licence’.
 Companies must report the export of dual-use items to the United Kingdom within 30 days of the export.